-The Department offers two undergraduate programs: An ABET-accredited B.S.
+The Department offers two undergraduate programs: B.S.
 Program in Computer Science and a B.S.
 Program in Information Technology.
 Both programs prepare students both for a professional career in the field of computing or for graduate study, if that is the student's inclination.

 Graduates will find employment in research and development, computer software development, e-commerce, security, and Web and database technologies.

 This program was designed to encourage promising undergraduates to pursue their Computer Science graduate studies at the University.
 The program is competitive and admission is based on overall academic performance, letters of recommendation, and statement of purpose.

 The Departments of Computer Science, Physics, and Mathematics offer an interdisciplinary minor in Computational Engineering & Applied Physics for the undergraduate Computer Science program.
 The minor is intended for students who wish to study the development and application of computational models and simulations, coupled with high-performance computing, to solve complex physical problems arising in engineering analysis and design (computational engineering) as well as natural phenomena (computational science).

 The M.S.
 Program in Computer Science provides a comprehensive approach to advanced study in computer science.
 It also prepares the student to hold a variety of professional and technical positions in all areas of computer science.
 Students may choose to graduate with an M.S.
 Degree in Computer Science using: